 - Computed Tomography (CT) with or without a Myelogram

 - Bone scan

 The information acquired through the physical exam and imaging tests will help your doctor diagnose your condition.
 It will also help your doctor plan the best treatment for your spinal stenosis.

 If you’ve been diagnosed with spinal stenosis, the next step is getting treatment.
 A variety of doctors can offer treatment.
 The type of doctor who treats you will be based on the severity of your condition.
-Some doctors you may encounter include internists, general practitioners, rheumatologists, neurologists, orthopaedic surgeons, neurosurgeons, and physical therapists.
+Some doctors you may encounter include internists, general practitioners, rheumatologists, neurologists, orthopedic surgeons, neurosurgeons, and physical therapists.

 Non-surgical Treatment Options for Spinal Stenosis